This article explains how to use serverless SQL warehouses and how to enable them for your account.

 Outside those regions, if the compliance security profile is enabled on a workspace, Databricks does not allow starting serverless SQL warehouses.

-us-east-1 region over several weeks.
-To prioritize the enrollment of your account for using the preview, contact your Databricks representative.
+Serverless SQL warehouse support for the compliance security profile will be incrementally rolled out to all customers in the two regions over several weeks.
+To prioritize the enrollment of your account for using the preview, contact your Databricks account team.

-Also note that the related feature Enhanced Security Monitoring does not apply to serverless SQL warehouses.
+Also, the related feature enhanced security monitoring does not apply to serverless SQL warehouses.